-Your blog becomes official when you create your first blog post.
-It’s often and should be an introductory article, ushering in prospective readers into your blog as well as letting them know what to expect from you.
+Your blog becomes officially open when you create your first blog post.
+It’s often, and should be an introductory article, ushering in prospective readers to your blog as well as letting them know what to expect from you.

 After your introductory post, it’s time to write meaningful posts as regards your niche and topic.
-Drafts are great ways to save up unfinished posts and researching is a great way to write quality articles.
+Drafts are great ways to save up unfinished posts and researching is an amazing way to write quality articles.
 Don’t be an island.